-Gas sampled from the machine side of an HMEF is not contaminated and can be returned to the breathing circuit or the scavenging system.
+- Gas sampled from the machine side of an HMEF is not contaminated and can be returned to the breathing circuit or the scavenging system.

 - Gas sampled without the benefit of a reliable filter may be contaminated.
 Some water traps for the sampled gas include effective bacterial and viral filters (see below).
 If the effectiveness of the water trap filter cannot be verified, sampled gases should not be returned to the breathing circuit but may be returned to the scavenging system.
 Local processes for handling bioburden in central suction should be confirmed.
 Current standards for medical grade suction consider infectious risks.

-- A 0.2 micron drug injection filter (eg. epidural type) can be placed at the connection to the water trap but should be changed between patients.
+- A 0.2 micron drug injection filter (eg. epidural type) can be placed at the connection to the water trap to filter sampled gases but should be changed between patients.
 Capnography is possible but the quality of the capnogram may be affected and should be confirmed before clinical use.

 Inspired and expired gases should be routinely sampled during anesthesia care for measurement of gas concentrations.
 High quality filters and HMEFs are readily available that include a port for sampling gas on the machine (protected) side of the filter.
 Gas can then be routed through the gas analyzer to either the breathing circuit or scavenging system, there is no risk of contamination.
 Routing gas back into the breathing circuit has the advantage of reducing waste.

 - 2009 guidance on this topic from APSF: https://www.apsf.org/article/cross-contamination-via-gas-sampling-lines/

 Short Answer: Yes, if used with a COVID + patient or a potentially infected patient.
 No, if the sampled gas passes through a high quality viral filter.

 The water trap has a continuous flow of gas from the patient into the machine.
 If that gas was filtered using a quality viral filter, the water trap is not contaminated and does not need to be changed.
 It is recommended to change the gas sampling tubing and wipe off the external surface of the water trap between patients.